Hull Turf logo

 Follow Step-by-Step Installation Instructions

-1. Lay Out the Surface: Start by rolling out the artificial grass in your designated area, allowing it to acclimate to the temperature.
-This step is essential as it helps reduce wrinkles and ensures a smoother installation.
+1. Lay Out the Surface: Start by rolling out the turf in your designated area, allowing it to acclimate to the temperature.
+This step is essential as it improves drainage and ensures a smooth installation.

-2. Cut the Grass to Fit: Use a utility knife to trim the edges of the grass for a precise fit.
-Ensure your cuts are straight and clean to achieve better seams and a polished look.
+2. Cut the Grass to Fit: Use a utility knife to trim the edges of the grass for a proper fit.
+Ensure your cuts are straight and clean to achieve better alignment and a polished look.

-3. Secure the Ground: Begin securing the ground by placing landscape nails or spikes around the perimeter, spacing them approximately 6 inches apart.
+3. Secure the Ground: Begin securing the ground by placing stakes around the perimeter, spacing them approximately 6 inches apart.
 This will keep the grass firmly in place during the installation process.

-5. Add Infill (if necessary): Depending on the type of grass you are using, you may need to add infill material.
+5. Add Infill (if necessary): Depending on the type of grass you are using, you may need to add infill.
 This helps the blades stand upright and provides cushioning.
 Spread the infill evenly across the surface for optimal results.

-Recent trends indicate that DIY turf install setups are becoming increasingly popular, with homeowners often completing smaller sections (300 to 500 square feet) in under a day.
-However, it is important to recognize that a DIY turf install can take twice as long as hiring professionals, especially in irregularly shaped yards.
+Recent trends indicate that DIY setups are becoming increasingly popular, with homeowners often completing smaller sections (300 to 500 square feet) in under a day.
+However, it is important to recognize that a DIY project can take twice as long as hiring professionals, especially in irregularly shaped yards.
 Engaging with the installation process can also facilitate a smoother experience, ensuring that your outdoor space meets your expectations.

 Each box represents a step in the installation process.
 Follow the arrows to see how to proceed from one step to the next, ensuring a successful installation of your artificial grass.